Aeroluna/LunaCoopMod/README.md

 If there is one think Stukov P3 has taught me, it's that throwing free units at Amon is fun as hell.
 The Creep Tumors also act as a form of creep spread that Zagara is lacking.

 - Added P4: Subterranean Tide
-  - Advantage: Swarm Networks are no longer limited, cost 25% less, and spawn 50% more units.
+  - Advantage: Swarm Networks are no longer capped, cost 25% less, and spawn 50% more units.
   - Disadvantage: Combat units cost 25% more.
 Swarm Networks cost 100 more minerals for every one built.

 I added a whole new mechanic to Zagara and then created a whole prestige surrounding it.
 Hell yeah.